Guide to ISAs: allowances and rules explained

 It can take up to 15 working days for any cash ISA transfer to be completed, and a bit longer for investments.
 While the transfer takes place, any money in investment ISAs may not be invested in the stock market.

 While you can only make deposits into 1 cash and 1 investment ISA each tax year, you may be able to withdraw money from your current or previous year’s ISAs at any time – depending on the terms of your particular ISA.

-Whether you're looking for a fixed rate on savings or instant access to your money, we offer 2 types of cash ISA – so you can choose which suits you best.
+Whether you’re looking for a fixed rate on savings, instant access to your money or help saving towards your first home, we offer 3 types of cash ISA – so you can choose which suits you best.

 You can open an investment ISA on its own or as well as your cash ISA, as long as the combined deposit is no more than £15,240.